FOLLOWING JESUS CHRIST

 While on earth, Jesus was fully committed to His Father’s business or work which is primarily seeking and saving the lost souls.

-He also declared: “For the Son of Man has come to seek and to save that which was lost.”
+Jesus also said to His disciples,“For the Son of Man has come to seek and to save that which was lost.”
 (Luke 19:10 NKJV).

 “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.”
 (John 5:19 NKJV).